-As legal adults we all have the right to make decisions and choices regarding our medical care and healthcare.
+As legal adults, we all have the right to make decisions and choices regarding our medical care and healthcare.
 Unfortunately, we sometimes find ourselves in a place where we are no longer able to make those decisions and we need someone we trust to make choices for us.
 The Hammond-Henry Hospital Social Services Department is a wonderful resource for those wanting to establish advance directives.
-We have living will and power of attorney healthcare documents available and can guide you to the right conversations, all free of charge.
+We have a living will and power of attorney healthcare documents available and can guide you to the right conversations, all free of charge.
 After you have your advance directives in place, a copy can be stored within our Medical Records Department.

 Do you have crisis intervention?

 Every crisis is unique to the person experiencing it.
-A crisis can be anything from a financial hardship to a death in the family, or from an abusive relationship to an emotional whirlwind.
-There are not hard and fast rules for having a crisis.
+A crisis can be anything from financial hardship to a death in the family, or from an abusive relationship to an emotional whirlwind.
+There are no hard and fast rules for having a crisis.
 If you or someone you know needs someone to talk to, Social Services is a good resource and is available by calling 309-944-9170.

 For those in need of suicide prevention, call 1-800-273-8255 for the National Suicide Prevention Hotline.